Alecerzea/OS-Install-Scripts/README.md

-These is just some personal things that I like to do everythime I install an OS in a personall system or VM/Server/Work, thats all, give it a look if you want.
+Personalized Systems

-I have Linux and Windows systems personalized as my likeness.
+I have personalized Linux and Windows systems that cater to my preferences.

+Windows Customization

-I also use the [Win11Debloat](https://github.com/Raphire/Win11Debloat) to get rid of Microsoft Telemetry.
+I use [Win11Debloat](https://github.com/Raphire/Win11Debloat) to remove Microsoft Telemetry from my Windows systems.

-In regard of my Linux commands, some are from [trafotin's os-install-scripts](https://gitlab.com/trafotin/os-install-scripts) and some are my own.

-Kick side note: I don't recommend base-on-something distros, for me it's better to only use vanilla one and add the changes someone wants, having a balance between stability and customization, that's why I have the scripts to convert Silverblue to Bazzite.
+Linux Customization

+My Linux setup is based on vanilla distributions, which I customize to my liking.
+I use a combination of scripts from [trafotin's os-install-scripts](https://gitlab.com/trafotin/os-install-scripts) and my own custom scripts.
+I prefer this approach because it allows me to strike a balance between stability and customization.

+Note on Distro Choices

-The reason why I'm saying these is because I already tried my scripts in some based-on-something-distros, like Nobara, and sometimes not everyting works out of the box, so please consider these.
+I recommend using vanilla distributions instead of "based-on-something" distros.
+I've tried using my scripts on distros like Nobara, but sometimes they don't work out of the box.

+GPU Passthrough

-If you wanna use gpu passthrough in any vm you create (As I use it in my Windows KVMs), use [quickpassthrough](https://github.com/HikariKnight/quickpassthrough).
+If you want to use GPU passthrough in a VM, I recommend using [quickpassthrough](https://github.com/HikariKnight/quickpassthrough).
+I use it in my Windows KVMs.

-I don't use it for gaming,even though I install some gaming stores in case they are needed for any game that for some reason doesnt work in fedora, don't even try neither Valorant nor Warzone under them XD (I just play them in my PS5 BTW).
+Gaming

+Although I install gaming stores on my systems, I don't use them for gaming.
+I prefer playing games on my PS5.
+I've found that some games, like Valorant and Warzone, don't work well on Linux.

+Linux Config

-My Linux config is only GNOME+AMD/Intel GPU, NVIDIA in Linux is a headache to me  and I want Secure boot without adding a key that would mess with my Kernel, KDE isn't a desktop environment I like, idc about the beef of the developers, nor customization(The most I do is change the Wallpaper and done) GNOME just works.
+My Linux setup is simple: GNOME with AMD/Intel GPU.
+I avoid NVIDIA GPUs on Linux because they can be a headache to configure.
+I also prefer to use Secure Boot without adding a custom key, which can mess with my kernel.
+I'm not a fan of KDE, and I don't customize my desktop environment much beyond changing the wallpaper.